 “Early Marriage, Age of Menarche and Female Schooling Attainment in Bangladesh” (with Attila Ambrus).
 Journal of Political Economy, October 2008, 116(5): 881-930.

-“On Her Account: Can Strengthening Women’s Financial Control Boost Female Labor Supply?” (with Erica Field, Natalia Rigol, Simone Schaner, Charity Troyer Moore), August 2019.
+“On Her Own Account: Can Strengthening Women’s Financial Control Boost Female Labor Supply?” (with Rohini Pande, Natalia Rigol, Simone Schaner, Charity Troyer Moore), August 2019.
 NBER Working Papers 26294, National Bureau of Economic Research, Inc.

 “The Psycho-Social Benefits of Access to Contraception: Experimental Evidence from Zambia” (with Nava Ashraf, Marric Buessing and Jessica Leight).
 October 2013.
-Duke University, Under Review.
+Duke University.

 “Do Traditional Institutions Constrain Female Entrepreneurship?
 A Field Experiment on Business Training in India” (with Seema Jayachandran and Rohini Pande).
 American Economics Review Papers and Proceedings, May 2010, 100(2):125-29.